Last updated on September 4, 2025

 The first is that there are no new cards introduced in this set.
 This was definitely a smart move on Wizards’ part because cards unique to a certain product can drive the price through the roof, like what Dockside Extortionist did with Commander 2019’s Mystic Intellect precon.
 The commanders here also aren’t new cards but some existing legendary creatures.

-The other difference is that Wizards says they’re putting emphasis on “practical” cards for these precons.
-That means the strategies are pretty straightforward and are easy to pick up even for new players.
+The other difference is that Wizards says they put emphasis on “practical” cards for these precons.
+That means the strategies are pretty straightforward and easy for new players to pick up.

 Should I Buy Starter Commander?